 The vertical files house a large number of guidebooks to cities and buildings around the world, many dating to before World War II.
 City maps and small pamphlets illustrate cathedrals, urban spaces, and historic homes across Europe, the United Kingdom, Germany, and Italy.
 A portion of these were acquired with the collection of architectural historian Henry-Russell Hitchcock.

 With his donation of books relating to Jasper Johns, Ronald N. May included this collection of ephemera documenting the artist’s career.
 It includes invitations, small catalogs, and clippings from 1960 to the present.
-Much of the collection is cataloged and can be found in Mercury.
+Much of the collection is cataloged and can be found in the online catalog.